culubo/Boston-Hacks/README.md

-# Screen Privacy Blocker
+# ML-Only Screen Privacy Blocker

-A macOS application that captures your real screen and masks sensitive information during screen sharing to prevent accidental exposure of API keys, personal data, and confidential information.
+A macOS application that uses machine learning to detect and mask sensitive information during screen sharing.
+Uses ONLY the ML model from GitHub for detection, preventing accidental exposure of API keys, personal data, and confidential information.

 ## Security & Privacy